camtice/fMRI_fourier_transformation/README.md

 # Tice ADHD Fourier Transformation

 This repository contains the R script and related files for the Tice ADHD Fourier Transformation project.
 This project aims to preprocess fMRI data using Fourier transformations to retain a better representaion compared to traditional functional connectivty analysis.
+The <clean_fMRI_fourier_transform.R> contains the code necessary to conduct the fourier transform from the raw data.
+The <clean_adhd_fourier_supervised.R> file contains code for some prelimanary analysis of the transformed data.

+The following information centers on the fourier transform of the data rather than the subsequent analysis.

 ## Overview

 In this project, we explored a method to preprocess fMRI data that minimizes data loss while remaining consice.
 We focused on using Fourier transformations to analyze the raw time-series data from fMRI scans, extracting the magnitude of four pre-defined frequencies.